Here's a way to cut back on simple carbohydrates, eliminate most of the chips but still enjoy all the flavor of the beloved guacamole.

 Cone It!

 I didn’t invent this idea but was pleasantly surprised when I first saw a photo.
-Believe me, there are much more beautiful pictures of guacamole cones on the Web than my hurried click by a hungry man.
-Guacamole cones represent a perfect ratio of avocado to tortilla.
+Believe me, there are many more beautiful pictures of guacamole cones on the Web than my hurried click by a hungry man.
+Guacamole cones represent a perfect ratio of avocado to tortillas.
 And kids will rank it right up there with having ice cream for dinner.

 Instructions: Preheat oven to 350.
-Line baking sheet with parchment paper.
+Line the baking sheet with parchment paper.
 Cut flour tortillas in half.
-Roll each tortilla half into cone shape; secure with toothpick.
-Brush outside of each cone with oil (or spray with non-stick oil); sprinkle lightly with chili powder.
+Roll each tortilla half into a cone shape; secure with a toothpick.
+Brush the outside of each cone with oil (or spray with non-stick oil); sprinkle lightly with chili powder.
 Place on prepared baking sheet wide side down (like a tepee).

-Bake 8-10 minutes or until cones are lightly browned.
-Turn cones on side; bake about 5 minutes or until golden brown on all sides.
-Cool cones 1 minute; remove toothpicks and cool completely.
+Bake for 8-10 minutes or until cones are lightly browned.
+Turn cones on the side; bake for about 5 minutes or until golden brown on all sides.
+Cool cones for 1 minute; remove toothpicks and cool completely.
 Now spoon in the guacamole.

 I wouldn’t call it a hearty meal.
-But it definitely makes great hors d’orves, appetizers or a side dish for Mexican dinner.
+But it makes great hors d’orves, appetizers, or a side dish for Mexican dinner.
 In the photo, I mixed a simple arugula salad with citrus vinaigrette atop some mashed peas for contrast.
-Enjoy eating more healthy!
+Enjoy eating more healthily!

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may remit a small donation.

-You can support the writing of useful articles about this topic by sponsoring specific articles or remitting a small donation.
+You can support the writing of useful articles about food by sponsoring specific articles or remitting a small donation.